al63/SublimeFiles/README.md

 Sublime files an be activated with the command palette command: "Sublime Files: Open Navigator", or with the key command ctrl+super+n (or ctrl+alt+n for windows).
 Selecting a directory will nagivate to the directory and selecting a file will open the file.

+There are a few notable options:

-Selecting "." (current directory) will pop up a small list of actions that can be applied onto the directory.
+- Selecting "." (current directory) will pop up a small list of actions that can be applied onto the directory.
+Mainly, a user can create new files, add the directory to the current project, and open a terminal at the directory.

+- Selecting "~/" navigates to the home directory.

+- Selecting "\* To current View" navigates to the directory of the current file being editted

 ----------